What personal information do we collect from the people that visit our blog, website, or app?

 How do we protect your information?

-- Customer Care will receive notification by email or phone with the request from a customer to delete their PII data.
-Once the request has been received, ITR will notify internally all parties necessary of the request and all internal parties will cease using their personal data.
+- Customer Care will receive notification by email or phone when a customer requests that we delete their PII data.
+Once we receive the request, ITR Economics will notify the internal parties needed to fulfill the request, and those parties will delete the PII in all databases.

-- A confirmation email is sent to client (see template) confirming the removal process from all databases (internal and third party) their data is stored at has begun.
+- A confirmation email is sent to the client confirming the removal process from all databases (internal and third party).

-- Customer Care will notify IT of request and together they will locate all inhouse PII data.
+- Customer Care will notify IT of the request, and together they will locate all in-house PII data.

-- The following internal databases will be searched; CRMs, ITR website, and accounting softwares.
+- The following internal databases will be searched; CRMs, ITR Economics website, and accounting software.

-- IT will notify our 3rd party vendors with what information must be deleted from their databases.
-Confirmation of deletion from 3rd party vendors is required to authenticate the successful removal of PII from their inventory per the user's request.
-Written communication to ITR will suffice due to the agreements in place between ITR and the 3rd party vendor with the additional clause stating they are GDPR compliant.
+- IT will notify third-party vendors regarding the information that must be deleted from their databases.
+Confirmation of deletion from third-party vendors is required in order to authenticate the successful removal of PII from their inventory per the user's request.
+Written communication to ITR Economics will suffice per the agreements in place between ITR Economics and the third-party vendor, with the additional clause stating they are GDPR compliant.

-- Once completed an email is sent to client confirming removal of all PII data from location data is being used (see template).
+- Once the data/PII has been removed from our database, an email is sent to the client confirming removal of all PII data

-- All employees will be required to take the GDPR course through ITR's Learning Management System annually to educate them on the proper policy.
+- All employees will be required to take the GDPR course annually via ITR Economics’ Learning Management System.

 Do we use 'cookies'?